ash-kick/event-pop-app/README.md

    of data you would like it to contain.
 You are welcome to create your own API and populate it with data.

--    I plan to use data from ticket master's api.
+-    I plan to use data from ticket master's API.

 7. What does your database schema look like?